Skip to Content

 Investing in a net zero future by 2050

-As a long-term savings and retirement business, we hold money on behalf of our policyholders and shareholders, which is invested in assets such as stocks, shares and bonds.
+As a long-term savings and retirement business, we hold money on behalf of our policyholders and shareholders, which is invested in assets such as shares and bonds.

 Each investment we make forms part of our investment portfolio and equates to part ownership of a company or asset and a proportion of its carbon footprint.

-And we’ll tilt our investments away from companies who we believe don’t have a credible net zero plan.
 All future actions will be carefully reviewed to ensure decisions are always made in the best interests of our customers.

 Life R2 9110 HR Rendition Web